 - Creamy Potato Soup

 - Hearty Barley and Vegetable

 Homemade Italian minestrone soup is one of our favorites.
-One reason is because it’s a great meal to make when you need to clean out some of those vegetables in the refrigerator before they go bad.
+One reason is that it’s a great meal to make when you need to clean out some of those vegetables in the refrigerator before they go bad.

 Or, if you have frozen vegetables in the freezer, like most of us do, it’s so easy to pull this one-pot meal together without much effort.